Open In Colab Open in Kaggle

 Code exercise 1.3: Measure OOD generalization#

-What we’ve done thus far is to measure the empirical loss–the character error rate–for each subject.
+What we’ve done so far is to measure the empirical loss - the average character error rate for each subject.
 The empirical loss is defined as:

 Here:

-\(f\) is the function approximated by the TrOCR model, which maps images to probabilities of certain tokens
+• \(f\) is the TrOCR model, a function (neural network architecture) which maps images (\(x\)) to probabilities of certain tokens

-Intuitively, our AI developer’s vision of robustness might be: my note transcription app is robust and generalizes if it works well even when someone has illegible handwriting.
+Our note transcription app is robust and generalizes if it works well even for the person with the worst (illegible) handwriting.
 The app is only as good as how well it works in the worst-case scenario.
 Let’s measure that.

 def calculate_mean_max_cer(df_results):